 The small intestine (small bowel) is part of the digestive system, connecting the stomach and colon.
 It includes three parts: the duodenum, jejunum and ileum.
 Small intestine cancer often begins in the duodenum.
 There are many types of small intestine cancer, including the most common—adenocarcinoma—as well as sarcoma, neuroendocrine tumors (NETs), lymphoma and gastrointestinal stromal tumors (GISTs).
 Small intestine cancer often begins as a benign (non-cancerous) tumor or neoplasm, such as an adenoma or leiomyoma, found incidentally during an examination or operation for another condition.

 Cancers of the small intestine are rare: the American Cancer Society estimates that approximately 9,000 people in the United States are diagnosed with this type of cancer each year.
 Despite this rarity, surgeons at Brigham and Women’s Hospital (BWH) are experienced in diagnosing and treating patients with small intestinal cancer.
-They are the surgical team for the Gastrointestinal Cancer Treatment Center at Dana-Farber/Brigham and Women’s Cancer Center (DF/BWCC), a unique center uniting the world’s finest cancer experts.
+They are the surgical team for the Gastrointestinal Cancer Treatment Center at Dana-Farber Brigham Cancer Center, a unique center uniting the world’s finest cancer experts.

 Surgery is the best treatment for removing benign intestinal tumors and is the only treatment that can cure a cancer of the small intestine.
 Our board certified surgeons are experienced in all proven and advanced procedures, including surgical resection and the complex pancreaticoduodenectomy (Whipple procedure).
 We are experts in the newest minimally invasive approaches.